Pascal Determinantal Arrays and a Generalization of Rahimpour's Determinantal Identity: A Geometric Interpretation of

 \section{A Geometric Interpretation of $P^{(k)}_{i,j}$}

-In this section we present a geometric interpretation of $(i,j)$-entry of the Pascal determinantal array of order $k$.
-To do this, we first need to state a new identity for Pascal array entries which is a direct consequence of the sliding cross rule in Pascal array.
-Indeed for every positive $k$ and nonnegative $j$, we have
+In this section we present a geometric interpretation of the $(i,j)$-entry of the Pascal determinantal array of order $k$.
+We first derive a new identity for Pascal array entries as a consequence of the sliding-cross rule (Section~\ref{sec:sliding}).